woutlyen/CarSpotter/README.md

 ## Possible expandability
 * User functionality: login and password, enlist for events, user information in list of spots
 * Add location to the events.

+## Important note
+Incase there might be any issues during testing, you might have to add the google API key to local.properties.
+(MAPS_API_KEY=AIzaSyBL5W5Y_tALAcsXnJOnK45CAhuOp4kIUio)